dat-adi/tinyApps/README.md

 Essentially, a program that insteads to crawl websites and display the content you require, allowing you to download it as well.
 Currently a work in progress, this project was built to crawl webnovel websites for their webnovels.

+## License
+This project is hosted under the MIT license, and is free to be distributed and shared.

+## Contributing
+Feel free to contribute to this project, but, be sure to <br>
+- [ ] Open up an issue stating the problem/feature to be alerted of.
+- [ ] Fork the repository and work on the issue.
+- [ ] Send a pull request after finishing up on the code.
+- [ ] The code will be reviewed and if all's good, merged into the master branch.